Voluntary Disclosure and Personalized Pricing: Voluntary Disclosure to a Monopolist

 Our characterization uses the following definitions.
 A PBE is efficient if trade occurs with probability $1$.
 A collection of sets $\partition$ is a \textbf{partition} of $[\lowv,\highv]$ if $\partition$ is a subset of $\messages^F$ such that $\bigcup_{m\in\partition} m=[\lowv,\highv]$ and for every distinct $m,m'$ in $\partition$, $m\bigcap m'$ is at most a singleton.
 One message $m$ dominates $m'$ (i.e. $m\succeq_{\mathcal M} m'$) if for every $t\in m$ and $t'\in m'$, $t\geq t'$; $\arg\min$ and $\arg\max$ over a set of messages refers to this partial order.
 Given a partition $\partition$, let $m^{\partition}(t)\equiv \arg\min_{\{m\in \partition:t\in m\}}m$.
 An equilibrium $\sigma$ is \textbf{partitional} if there exists a partition $\partition$ such that $m^\sigma(t)=m^{\partition}(t)$, and for every $m$ in $\partition$, $p^\sigma(m)=\min_{t\in m} t$.

 \begin{proposition} Given any equilibrium $\sigma$, there exists an efficient partitional equilibrium $\tilde\sigma$ that is payoff-equivalent for almost every type. \end{proposition}

+The implication of \Cref{Proposition-MonopolistUnidimensional} is that it suffices to look at partitional equilibria.
 The proof of \Cref{Proposition-MonopolistUnidimensional} proceeds in two steps.
-First, we show that it is without loss of generality, from the perspective of consumer surplus, to look at efficient equilibria: for any equilibrium in which there exists a type that is not purchasing the product, there exists an interim payoff-equivalent equilibrium in which that type fully reveals itself to the seller.
+First, we show that it is without loss of generality to look at efficient equilibria: for any equilibrium in which there exists a type that is not purchasing the product, there exists an interim payoff-equivalent equilibrium in which that type fully reveals itself to the seller.
 Second, we show that for any efficient equilibrium, there exists a partitional equilibrium that is payoff-equivalent for almost every type.
-In this step, we show that in any efficient equilibrium, prices must be (weakly) decreasing in valuation, and otherwise, some type has a profitable deviation.
+To prove this step, we show that in any efficient equilibrium, prices must be (weakly) decreasing in valuation because otherwise some type has a profitable deviation.

-Thus, it suffices to look at only partitional equilibria.
-How does the greedy segmentation compare to other partitional equilibria?
-The greedy partition is ex interim Pareto efficient: any partition that differs from the greedy partition must involve raising the lowest type in at least one segment, which increases prices for at least one type.
-But, from the perspective of ex ante welfare, it may benefit average prices to exclude some high types from a pool, making those types pay a higher price, and pool intermediate types with low types.
-We illustrate this below using a discrete type space. \begin{example} Suppose that the consumer's type is drawn from $\left\{1/3,2/3,1\right\}$ where $Pr(t=1)=1/6$, $Pr(t=2/3)=1/3+\epsilon$, and $Pr(t=1/3)=1/2-\epsilon$, where $\epsilon>0$ is small.
+How does the greedy segmentation compare to other partitional equilibria from the perspective of ex ante consumer surplus?\footnote{From an interim perspective, the greedy partition is Pareto efficient because any partition that differs from it must raise the lowest type in at least one segment, which increases the price in that segment.} A consideration that the greedy algorithm ignores is that it may benefit average prices to exclude some high types from a pool, making those types pay a higher price, and pool intermediate types with low types.
+We illustrate this below. \begin{example} Suppose that the consumer's type is drawn from $\left\{1/3,2/3,1\right\}$ where $Pr(t=1)=1/6$, $Pr(t=2/3)=1/3+\epsilon$, and $Pr(t=1/3)=1/2-\epsilon$, where $\epsilon>0$ is small.
 The greedy construction sets the highest segment as $\{2/3,1\}$---because the seller's optimal posted price here would be $2/3$---and the next segment as $\{1/3\}$.
 This segmentation results in an average price of $\approx 1/2$.
 But a better segmentation for ex ante consumer surplus involves the high type perfectly separating as $\{1\}$, and the next highest segment being $\{1/3,2/3\}$.
 This segmentation reduces the average price to $4/9$. \end{example}